This Surging Inflation Is Anything But Transitory

 The expectation for core inflation, factoring out more volatile food and energy prices, was for a gain of 0.4%.
 That number came in at up 0.7%.
 Year on year, core CPI was up 3.8%, the biggest increase since 1992.

 Not only did all of these numbers come in higher than expectations; they came in above the upper range of expectations.

 If you add up the inflation increases through the first five months of 2021, it comes to 2.7%.
 If you annualized the number through the end of the year, the inflation rate would be around 6.5%.
-Peter said the real rate of increase is probably double that.
+The real rate of increase is probably double that.

 Even if the rate of inflation turns out to be transitory – meaning these CPI increases don’t continue into future years – we’re never going to reverse these gains.
 This is almost certainly a permanent reduction in the purchasing power of everybody’s savings and income.

-Why does Peter think the pace of price increases will accelerate through the back half of the year?
+Why do we think the pace of price increases will accelerate through the back half of the year?

-I think a lot of companies have been reluctant to pass on their higher costs to the end consumer. … So, I think by the end of the year, or as we get closer to the end of the year, a lot of companies are going to be under significant pressure to pass on these higher costs.”
+A lot of companies have been reluctant to pass on their higher costs to the end consumer.
+By the end of the year, or as we get closer to the end of the year, a lot of companies are going to be under significant pressure to pass on these higher costs.